dcinzona/folios/README.md

 (At least that's how I want this to work...)

-- Generate mapping.yml (not really needed for this): `cci task run generate_dataset_mapping --org dev --path datasets/mapping.yml`
+- Generate mapping.yml (not really needed for this) <br/>`cci task run generate_dataset_mapping --org dev --path datasets/mapping.yml`

 ### Testing recipes